 2. The second is the actual physical application of the weapons employed to hit target areas.

-Forms however, enable us to practice the same principles of technique without the fear of being hit or injured, and should be likened to shadow boxing where you spar in the air with an imaginary opponent and victoriously beat him every time.
+Forms however, enable us to practice the same principles of technique without the fear of being hit or injured and should be likened to shadow boxing where you spar in the air with an imaginary opponent and victoriously beat him every time.

-The above principles are not the only thing to consider in combat, but they do provide you the practitioner with the ingredient to produce maximum power in the shortest possible time.
+The above principles are not the only thing to consider in combat, but they do provide the practitioner with the ingredients to produce maximum power in the shortest time possible.